spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/datapayload-conversion/net-and-gross-prices-management.md

  {% info_block infoBox "Switching shop to Net prices:" %}

-If you want to have only NET prices shown in catalog, but proceed in cart and checkout with Gross ones, you need to override `getDefaultPriceMode` and change to `PRICE_MODE_NET` in this class:<br>`return PriceConfig::PRICE_MODE_GROSS;`
+If you want to have only NET prices shown in catalog, but proceed in cart and checkout with Gross ones, you need to override `getDefaultPriceMode` and change to `PRICE_MODE_NET` in this class:

+`return PriceConfig::PRICE_MODE_GROSS;`

 {% endinfo_block %}